-Online posting or other electronic communication by students, including cyber-bullying, cyberstalking, cyber-harassment, etc., occurring completely outside of ATU's control (e.g., not on ATU networks, websites, or between ATU email accounts) will be subject to this Policy only when such online conduct can be shown to cause a substantial in-program disruption.
+Any online posting or other electronic communication by students, including cyber-bullying, cyber-stalking, cyber- harassment, etc., occurring completely outside of ATU's control (e.g., not on ATU networks, websites, or between ATU email accounts) will only be subject to this Policy when such online conduct can be shown to cause a substantial in-program disruption or infringement on the rights of others.

 Otherwise, such communications are considered speech protected by the First Amendment.
-Supportive measures for Complainants will be provided, but protected speech cannot legally be subjected to discipline.
+Supportive measures for Complainants will be provided, but legally protected speech cannot be subjected to discipline.